kobiluria/MoneyMap/README.md

 #### Stack

-**MoneyMap** is based on Node.js, Express 4.0 , and uses Mongodb to store GeoJson Polygon objects.
+**MoneyMap** is based on Node.js, Express 4.0 , and uses MongoDB to store GeoJson Polygon objects.